jdomizz/hydra-element/README.md

 ### Attribute `audio`

-Hydra's audio capabilities are disabled by default because they require requesting microphone permissions and not all sketches use them, so don't forget to set the `audio` attribute to `true` if you use the `a` object in your sketch.
+Hydra's audio capabilities are disabled by default because they require requesting microphone permissions and not all scripts use them, so don't forget to set the `audio` attribute to `true` if you use the `a` object in your script.

 ```html
 <hydra-element audio="true">